-I am a researcher in 3D computer graphics and geometry processing, currently at Adobe Research in Paris, France.
+I am a researcher in 3D computer graphics and geometry processing.

 My interests involve applying numerical optimization techniques to geometric problems with applications in 3D modeling, animation, engineering, biology, and other fields.
 I have worked on algorithms for high-quality surface mapping and semi-automatic quad mesh generation (re-topology), as well as on tools for automatic differentiation in geometry processing.